mobi-data/mobi-data.github.io/README.md

 # Mobi Data

-Useful information
+Useful information on the move is what we want to provide you.

-You are out in thw wilderness with good peeps.
+For example, you are out in thw wilderness with good peeps.

 What information do you need?

-The lyrics to songs you can sing together is nice.
+The lyrics to songs you can sing together is a nice=to-have.

-Coming soon will be a 3D walkthrough of your hike or ride.
+Coming soon will be a 3D walkthrough of your hike or ride based on data from your phone or GPS device.

-After that will be:
+After that will we will try to bring back a feature of an earler revision of this app:

 The location of the closest donut shop.